Exercise

 of the music, rather than their pulse.

-matches the beats per minute of the music!
-Another problem with a pulse count
+the beats per minute of the music!
+Another problem with a pulse count is that

-is that aqua exercisers may be wearing webbed gloves to increase drag
+aqua exercisers may be wearing webbed gloves to increase drag resistance, or be

-that measuring intensity via perceived exertion is the next best choice.
-I tell
+measuring intensity via perceived exertion is the next best choice.
+I tell them

-them that they should feel as if they are working "somewhat hard" to "hard"
+that they should feel as if they are working "somewhat hard" to "hard" during

-during the aerobic component of class or the training session.
-This corresponds
+the aerobic component of class or the training session.
+This corresponds to

-to ratings of 12 to 16 on Borgs Rating of Perceived Exertion scale.
-This
+ratings of 12 to 16 on Borgs Rating of Perceived Exertion scale.
+This is

-in which they can tell that they are working above their maximum threshold if
+which they can tell that they are working above their maximum threshold if they

-they cannot talk while exercising.
-They should be able to breathe comfortably
+cannot talk while exercising.
+They should be able to breathe comfortably and

 Water exercise challenges the body, reduces